 Inflammation is not specifically included on the list of approved conditions for medical marijuana in any state.
 However, many states do include specific inflammation-related conditions.
 Medical marijuana is approved for patients with arthritis in Connecticut (psoriatic arthritis), California, Illinois, and New Mexico.

-Patients diagnosed with Crohn’s disease are allowed to legally use marijuana for treatment in Connecticut, Georgia, Hawaii, Illinois (and other irritable bowel syndromes), Maine (and other irritable bowel syndromes), Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Jersey (and other irritable bowel syndromes), New Mexico, New York (and other irritable bowel syndromes), Pennsylvania, Rhode Island and Washington.
+Patients diagnosed with Crohn’s disease are allowed to legally use marijuana for treatment in Arizona, Arkansas, Connecticut, Florida, Georgia, Hawaii, Illinois (and other irritable bowel syndromes), Louisiana, Maine (and other irritable bowel syndromes), Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Jersey (and other irritable bowel syndromes), New Mexico, New York (and other irritable bowel syndromes), North Dakota, Ohio, Pennsylvania, Rhode Island and Washington.
 Connecticut has also approved medical marijuana to treat ulcerative colitis, another type of irritable bowel syndrome.

-If an inflammation-related condition is causing chronic pain, medical marijuana has been approved for treatment in Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, Nevada, New Mexico, Oregon, Pennsylvania, Rhode Island and Vermont.
+If an inflammation-related condition is causing chronic pain, medical marijuana has been approved for treatment in Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island and Vermont.
 The states of Nevada, New Hampshire, North Dakota, Montana, Ohio and Vermont allow medical marijuana to treat “severe pain.”
 The states of Arkansas, Minnesota, Ohio, Pennsylvania and Washington have approved cannabis for the treatment of “intractable pain.”

 A number of other states will consider approving medical marijuana for the treatment of other conditions, but require an approval or a recommendation by a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).